Back to Library

 Do I need to disclose if I have HSV-1?

 We recommend you do.
-Even if it’s only “cold sores,” you should let your partner know there is a chance it could be transmitted.
-In fact, HSV-1 is surpassing HSV-2 as the leading cause of initial genital outbreaks in the US [ASHA].
+Even if it’s only “cold sores,” you should let your partner know there is a chance they can catch it.
+In fact, HSV-1 is surpassing HSV-2 as the leading cause of initial genital outbreaks in the US, likely acquired from oral sex [Andreu et. al, 2025].

 The bottom line